Reykjavik Travel Guide

 History of Reykjavik

 Historical and culturally Reykjavik is rooted in the great Sagas and its unique location.
-Influenced from the old Vikings to the architects and innovators of contemporary culture, many different groups of people have left their mark of the Capital Reykjavik.
+Influenced by the old Vikings to the architects and innovators of contemporary culture, many different groups of people have left their mark of the Capital Reykjavik.

 The proximity natural wonders like the pristine air or pure drinking water, perhaps are the reason for the Icelandic`s being considered as the friendliest nation in the world.
 The unending daylight of summertime or the spectacular Northern Lights during the winter combined with the glaciers and volcanoes.
 Whatever it is, one thing’s for sure, once you’ve been introduced, it’s hard to let go or say goodbye.

 Reykjavík is an ideal place to visit for those with an interest in art and culture.
 Via museums and galleries in Reykjavik, you can explore a lot about Iceland history, nature, art and talented local performers.
 Through the history, traditions and the new waves, Reykjavik impresses with many events and festivals all year round.

 Reykjavík has become a popular alternative travel destination for all seasons, offering a myriad of adventures and a paradise of possibilities for all.

 Visit one of the many thermal swimming pools or spas.
 Whether you go for a swim, take a healing soak in a hot tub, or indulge in a thermal steam bath, you will leave feeling relaxed and re-energised.
 Going to the pool is also very much a way of life for Reykjavík’s residents and thus an ideal way to meet.